Rod is Mayor of Strathcona County in Alberta, Canada.

 Rod is passionate in leading Strathcona County to a future of continued prosperity.

 Strathcona County is an industrial and agricultural juggernaut.
-It is compromised of both rural and urban areas, including Sherwood Park, and has a population of close to 100,000 citizens.
+It is comprised of both rural and urban areas, including Sherwood Park, and has a population of over 100,000 citizens.
 Its best in class municipal services lead in policing, firefighting, transit, recreation, parks, culture, water and roads .

 The County is home to over 40 world class companies in the energy, petrochemical and hydrogen sectors, with total investments of of over $40 billion.